NatLabs/http-parser.mo/README.md

     };
 ```

-Check out the [ParsedHttpRequest](./src/types.mo#L9) type for more information on supported fields and methods
+Check out the [ParsedHttpRequest](./src/types.mo#L9) type for supported fields and methods